a7lilion3/alx-low_level_programming/0x04-more_functions_nested_loops/README.md

 04. I believe in numbers and signs<br>
 05. Numbers constitute the only universal language<br>
 06. The shortest distance between two points is a straight line<br>
+07. I feel like I am diagonally parked in a parallel universe<br>